Montainproductions/Joaquin.github.io/index.md

 ### AI Unreal project (In the works)

-This project is a way for me to practice two improtant skills in my eyes as part of my preperation for my future career.
-For starters, over the past year I have become more invested in working with AI for video games and while look at my course load for my final year at Brock University I realized that I could take a Directed studies project class which allows me with the help of a professor work on a project that improves my skills.
-Which lead me to take the class through out the year (Normally only one semester) and create a basic shotter game which contains two diffrent types of AI, a Finite State Machine (FSM) and a behavior tree.
-Meanwhile I plan to make this game in Unreal Engine 5 as a way to test my ability to change systems and programming language (From mostly Unity and C# to Unreal and C++).
+This project is a way for me to practice two important skills in my eyes as part of my preparation for my future career.
+For starters, over the past year, I have become more invested in working with AI for video games, and while looking at my course load for my final year at Brock University I realized that I could take a Directed studies project class which allows me with the help of a professor working on a project that improves my skills.
+This lead me to take the class throughout the year (Normally only one semester) and create a basic shooter game that contains two different types of AI, a Finite State Machine (FSM) and a behavior tree.
+Meanwhile, I plan to make this game in Unreal Engine 5 as a way to test my ability to change systems and programming language (From mostly Unity and C# to Unreal and C++).
+I understand that this will be a hard challenge but I wish to learn as much as possible in the time I have to be better prepared for the future as I enter the industry.

 Important things I learned:

 - Standard AI systems.
+- Project in progres so I am still learning

 Release Date: Not released yet